jihuan-tian/jihuan-tian.github.io/_posts/2022-06-05-create-hyperlinks-in-org-mode.markdown

 According to [StackExchange](https://tex.stackexchange.com/a/558242/84490), a definitive method is to keep the `file` prefix intact and append a dot to the link address.
 This will prevent `Hyperref` from *presumptuously* adding the `.pdf` extension.

-# Insert a link to a specific position in a local file
+# Insert a link to a specific position in a local PDF file

 When the local file is a PDF document compiled from LaTeX, a link can be created with pinpoint accuracy to any LaTeX labels and `hypertargets`.
 Here a `hypertarget` is a macro in `Hyperref`, which can be used to create a named anchor like that in an HTML file.
 For example,